UberWriter – Professional markdown editor for Linux

 With Markdown you can also do footnotes, math equations, horizontal rules, Super and Subscripts… but all is very simple and as long you write a bit, you get used to it quickly.

 Markdown is not for everyone but people who like writing in plain text will love it, also a lot of bloggers love it.
-It’s popularity grew with to do lists, note taking apps and you can write with Markdown in Mediawiki and tumblr.
-Reason that Markdown got so popular is because people who write a lot don’t have to touch mouse anymore, all can be done with keyboard.
+Its popularity grew with to-do lists, note taking apps and you can write with Markdown in Mediawiki and Tumblr.
+The reason that Markdown got so popular is that people who write a lot don’t have to touch mouse anymore, all can be done with the keyboard.
 And it’s not difficult to learn.

-You wont see any buttons or menus in Uberwriter, instead you will see small menu at the bottom.
-There are 3 options, Focus mode, Fullscreen and Preview, in the right side you will see number of words and number of characters – the only information required for writers.
+You won’t see any buttons or menus in Uberwriter, instead, you will see the small menu at the bottom.
+There are 3 options, Focus mode, Fullscreen, and Preview, in the right side, you will see a number of words and number of characters – the only information required for writers.

-Main Uberwriter window, text is written with Markdown.
+Main Uberwriter window, the text is written with Markdown.

-If you would like to preview your content, you press on preveiw and you will see your content in proper formatting.
+If you would like to preview your content, you press on preview and you will see your content in proper formatting.

-For night owls, Uberwriter has night mode, with dark background and letters in grey, active text in light grey.
+For night owls, Uberwriter has a night mode, with a dark background and letters in grey, active text in light grey.

 And when you need to focus only on writing, you can turn on full screen and enable focus mode.

-Focus mode is showing you only some of the text, text is in lighter colour so that it does not disturb you, but active text is normal colour.
-That way you are still able to read the latest words you have written, but since it’s in light colour it does not disturb you.
+Focus mode is showing you only some of the text, the text is in a lighter color so that it does not disturb you, but the active text is a normal color.
+That way you are still able to read the latest words you have written, but since it’s in light color it does not disturb you.

 You can export text to1 HTML, PDF, ODT or you can choose to copy text in raw HTML.
 You can also export text in RTF, Word docx, LaTeX, MediaWiki markup, OpenDocument XML, EPub…